Compound mixed team in final, India eyeing two World Cup gold | Sports-Games

 The duo defeated Malaysia's Fatin Nurfatehah Mat Salleh and Mohd Juwaidi Mazuki 157-154 to set up a gold medal clash against 12th seed Chinese Taipei, slated on Saturday.

-The Indian men's recurve team of Atanu Das, B Dhiraj and Tarundeep Rai will also fight for a second gold when they take on their Chinese counterparts on Sunday.
+The Indian men's recurve team of Atanu Das, B Dhiraj and Tarundeep Rai will also fight for gold when they take on their Chinese counterparts on Sunday.

+Dhiraj Bommadevara was one win away from a maiden World Cup individual medal in men's recurve section when he advanced into the semifinal with a 6-4 win over his senior Army colleague Tarundeep Rai.

-India also are in contention for a third medal in the women's compound individual section where former World Championship silver medallist Jyothi Surekha Vennam has advanced into the semi-final.
+India are also in contention for a medal in the women's compound individual section where former World Championship silver medallist Jyothi Surekha Vennam has advanced into the semi-final.

-Jyothi and her 20-year-old partner, who got a bye into the second round after qualifying as second seed, began with some flawless shooting as they defeated Luxembourg and France dropping just one point.
+Jyothi and her 20-year-old partner Deotale, who got a bye into the second round after qualifying as second seed, began with some flawless shooting as they defeated Luxembourg and France dropping just one point.

 Jyothi and Deotale missed the centre only once from 16 arrows as they shot 159 points out of a possible 160 in both the pre-quarters and quarters.
 Luxembourg scored 157, while France managed 156.
 In the semis, the Malaysian duo put some pressure by levelling the Indians 39-all and 40-all in the first two ends.